Vitthal Ramji Shinde: Personal life

+Around 1898, Shinde joined Prarthana Samaj, a monotheistic prayer society that advocated for progressive social reform.
+Shinde's religious views were influenced by the works of Sant Tukaram, Sant Eknath, and Sant Ramdas.
+He also studied the writings of John Stuart Mill, Herbert Spencer, Max Müller, Mahadev Govind Ranade, and R. G. Bhandarkar.
+In 1903, he began working as a preacher at the Mumbai Prarthana Samaj, where he facilitated lectures and reading groups in addition to publishing his religious writings.
+His association with Prarthana Samaj ended in 1910; in 1923, Shinde began teaching at a Brahmo school, remaining a devout Brahmo through the rest of his life.

+Shinde died on 2 January 1944, at the age of 70, in Bombay Province.

 Education

 In 1898, Shinde earned a Bachelor of Arts degree from Fergusson College, Pune.

-He began law studies and passed the first-year law examination and moved to Mumbai to pursue his Bachelors of Laws, but gave up his studies to "follow other, more compelling callings in his life".
-In the same year, he joined the Prarthana Samaj [Prayer Society] and became one of its missionaries, where he was influenced by figures such as Ganesh Balaji Kotkar, Shivrampant Gokhle, Justice Mahadev Govind Ranade, Sir Ramakrishna Gopal Bhandarkar and Krishnarao Bhaurao Marathe.
-In 1901, with the financial support of Maharaja Sayajirao Gaekwad III of Baroda State, he went to Manchester College, Oxford to study comparative religion.
+In 1901, with the financial support of Maharaja Sayajirao Gaekwad III of Baroda State, Shinde traveled to Manchester College, Oxford to study comparative religion.
+For two years, he studied comparative theology, Christian and Buddhist religious history, the Pali language, and sociology.
+He continued to publish academic works throughout his life, including several essays about the history and circumstances of sects deemed untouchable; after his death, his research was compiled into various volumes spanning his religious, sociological, and autobiographical work.

 Career

-After returning to India in 1903, Shinde resumed his work with the Prarthana Samaj and became active in efforts to address caste-based discrimination.
+After returning to India in 1903, Shinde became active in efforts against caste-based discrimination.
 He focused on education and social welfare initiatives for the Depressed Classes.
 In 1905, he opened a night school for Dalit and untouchable children in Pune.

-The following year, he founded the Depressed Classes Mission in Bombay.
+On 16 October 1906, he founded the Depressed Classes Mission in Bombay to provide social and educational support for groups including the Mahars, Chamars, and Namasudras.
+To accomplish this, the society worked to oppose untouchability, provide education to Dalit communities, and establish schools, hostels, and healthcare facilities.

-In subsequent years, he established the Murali Pratibandhak Sabha [Murali Prohibition Council] in 1910 and organised the Asprushyata Nivaran Parishad [Untouchability Eradication Council] in 1912.
+Shinde established the Murali Pratibandhak Sabha or "Murali Prohibition Council" in 1910, and later convened the Asprushyata Nivaran Parishad (Untouchability Eradication Council) in 1912.
 In 1917, Shinde played a role in passing a resolution at the Indian National Congress condemning the practice of untouchability.

-Between 1918 and 1920, he was involved in organizing conferences on untouchability, with some convened under the president-ship of leaders such as Mahatma Gandhi and Sayajirao Gaekwad III.
-He also presented evidence before the Southborough Franchise Committee in 1919, advocating for political representation of marginalized castes.
+Between 1918 and 1920, Shinde was involved in organising conferences on untouchability, chaired by leaders including Mahatma Gandhi and Sayajirao Gaekwad III.
+He also presented evidence before the Southborough Franchise Committee in 1919, advocating for political representation of marginalised castes.
 In 1923, he resigned from the executive of the Depressed Classes Mission due to internal disagreements, but he remained associated with its objectives.

-In 1930, Shinde participated in the Civil Disobedience Movement and was imprisoned for six months of penal labour in Yerwada Central Jail, Pune.

-Writings and views

-During the 1920 Bombay Presidency council elections, which he contested from Pune, he published a Marathi-language article titled Bahujan Paksh [Majority Party] in Baroda’s Jagruti Patra [Awakening Newsletter].
-The article served as a political statement and outlined the objectives of the Bahujan Samaj Paksha [Majority Society Party], a party aimed at representing socially and economically disadvantaged groups in Indian society.
+During the 1920 Bombay Presidency Council elections, which he contested from Pune, Shinde published a Marathi-language article titled Bahujan Paksh in Baroda's Jagruti Patra.
+The article served as a political statement and outlined the objectives of the Bahujan Samaj Paksha, a party representing socially and economically disadvantaged groups in Indian society.

-In 1933, Shinde published Bhartiya Asprushyatecha Prashna [India's Untouchability Question], addressing issues such as caste, religious orthodoxy, and social discrimination.
-He criticized idolatry, ritualism, hereditary priesthood, and practices that, in his view, obstructed social equality.
-He emphasized a direct relationship between individuals and the divine, without the need for intermediaries.
-His thoughts and examination of the Hindu religion and social culture were similar to Raja Ram Mohan Roy and Dayananda Saraswati.

-Depressed Classes Mission

-The mission's purpose was to elevate the social and spiritual condition of the Depressed Classes, such as the Mahars, Chamars, and Namasudras.To accomplish this, the society worked to: